endojs/endo/packages/ses/README.md

 ```

 The global scope of every compartment includes a shallow, specialized copy of
-the JavaScript intrinsics, omitting `Date.now` and `Math.random` since these
+the JavaScript intrinsics, omitting `Date.now` and `Math.random`.
-can be used as covert communication channels between programs that have not
+Comaprtments leave these out since they can be used as covert communication
-been expressly introduced.
+channels between programs.
 However, a compartment may be expressly given access to these objects
+through:

-through the first argument to the compartment constructor or by assigning
+* the first argument to the compartment constructor or
-them to the compartment's `globalThis` after construction.
+* by assigning them to the compartment's `globalThis` after construction.

 ```js
 const powerfulCompartment = new Compartment({ Math });